idptools/metapredict/README.md

 # metapredict: A machine learning-based tool for predicting protein disorder.

+## Current version: metapredict V2-FF
+The current recommended and default version of metapredict is metapredict V2-FF.

+V2-FF provides identical predictions to metapredict V2, but via `batch_mode()` provides 10-1000x improvement in performance on CPUs and GPUs.

+## Update notice

 **Important update** - as of February 15, 2022 we have updated metapredict to V2.0.
 This comes with important changes that improve the accuracy of metapredict.
 Please see the section on the update *Major update to metapredict predictions to increase overall accuracy* below.
 In addition, this update changes the functionality of the *predict_disorder_domains()* function, so please read the documentation on that function if you were using it previously.

 **metapredict** uses a bidirectional recurrent neural network trained on the consensus disorder values from 8 disorder predictors from 12 proteomes that were obtained from [MobiDB](https://mobidb.bio.unipd.it/).
 In addition, as of version 2, metapredict incorporates an additional layer of predictions by counter-selecting based on structure predictions from AlphaFold2.
 The creation of metapredict was made possible by [parrot](https://github.com/idptools/parrot).